-Care Compass Network PPS, led by the newco company Care Compass Network, () serves nine counties in the Southern Tier of New York: Broome, Chemung, Chenango, Cortland, Delaware, Schuyler, Steuben, Tioga, and Tompkins.
+Care Compass Network PPS, led by the newco company Care Compass Network, (Co led by United Health Services and Cortland Regional Medical Center) serves six nine counties in the Southern Tier of New York: Broome, Chemung, Chenango, Cortland, Delaware, Schuyler, Steuben, Tioga, and Tompkins.
 The Medicaid population attributed to this PPS for performance totals 102,386.
 The Medicaid population attributed to this PPS for valuation was 186,101.
 Care Compass Network was awarded a total valuation of \$224,540,275 in available DSRIP Performance Funds over the five year DSRIP project.